streamnative/function-mesh-website/versioned_docs/version-0.5.0/functions/function-crd.md

   </tr>
   <tr>
     <td><code>serviceAccountName</code></td>
-    <td>Specify the name of the service account that is used to run Pulsar Functions or connectors in the Function Mesh Worker service.</td>
+    <td>Specify the name of the service account that is used to run Pulsar Functions or connectors.</td>
   </tr>
   <tr>
     <td><code>initContainers</code></td>